Albert Camus: Early years and education

 Albert Camus was born on 7 November 1913 in a working-class neighbourhood in Mondovi (present-day Dréan), in French Algeria.
 His mother, Catherine Hélène Camus, was French with Balearic Spanish ancestry.
 She was deaf and illiterate.
-He never knew his father, Lucien Camus, a poor French agricultural worker killed in action while serving with a Zouave regiment in October 1914, during World War I. Camus, his mother, and other relatives lived without many basic material possessions during his childhood in the Belcourt section of Algiers.
+He never knew his father, Lucien Camus, a poor French agricultural worker killed in action while serving with a Zouave regiment in October 1914 during World War I. Camus, his mother, and other relatives lived without many basic material possessions during his childhood in the Belcourt section of Algiers.
 Camus was a second-generation French inhabitant of Algeria, which was a French territory from 1830 until 1962.
 His paternal grandfather, along with many others of his generation, had moved to Algeria for a better life during the first decades of the 19th century.
 Hence, he was called a pied-noir – a slang term for people of French and other European descent born in Algeria.
-His identity and poor background had a substantial effect on his later life.
+His identity and poor background had a substantial effect on his later life and beliefs.
 Nevertheless, Camus was a French citizen and enjoyed more rights than Arab and Berber Algerians under indigénat.
 During his childhood, he developed a love for football and swimming.

 Under the influence of his teacher Louis Germain, Camus gained a scholarship in 1924 to continue his studies at a prestigious lyceum (secondary school) near Algiers.
 Germain immediately noticed his lively intelligence and his desire to learn.
 In middle school, he gave Camus free lessons to prepare him for the 1924 scholarship competition – despite the fact that his grandmother had a plan for him to be a manual worker so that he could immediately contribute to the maintenance of the family.
-Camus maintained great gratitude and affection towards Louis Germain throughout his life and he dedicated his speech for accepting the Nobel Prize to Germain.
+Camus maintained great gratitude and affection towards Germain throughout his life and dedicated his speech for accepting the Nobel Prize to him.
 Having received the news of the awarding of the prize, he wrote: